readyapi/cligenius/docs/tutorial/options-autocompletion.md

 And the same way as before, we want to provide **completion** for those names.
 But we don't want to provide the **same names** for completion if they were already given in previous parameters.

 For that, we will access and use the "Context".
-When you create a **Types** application it uses Click underneath.
+When you create a **Cligenius** application it uses Click underneath.
 And every Click application has a special object called a <a href="https://click.palletsprojects.com/en/7.x/commands/#nested-handling-and-contexts" class="external-link" target="_blank">"Context"</a> that is normally hidden.

-But you can access the context by declaring a function parameter of type `types.Context`.
+But you can access the context by declaring a function parameter of type `cligenius.Context`.

 And from that context you can get the current values for each parameter.